JohanLi1990/Learning_Notes/TulingNotes.md

   - It’s just: “what is the state of this order inside this gateway, and what should I do now?”
   - [Order Gateway Design Practice](/OrderGatewayDesign-updated.drawio.svg)

+## Netty + Disruptor实战

+### Day 1 takeaway: Simple Disruptor (one producer one consumer)

+- Backpressure is built-in (and unavoidable)
+  - Disruptor backpressure is enforced via gating sequences:
+  - producer cannot overwrite slots that consumers haven’t processed
+  - If any consumer is slow:
+    - the ring buffer fills
+    - the producer stalls (blocks/spins/yields depending on strategy)
+    - Disruptor never drops events by default — it forces the system to slow down.

+- Blocking work in handlers is dangerous
+  - Blocking IO (JDBC, REST, etc.) inside a handler:
+    - freezes that handler’s sequence
+    - becomes the slowest gating sequence
+    - eventually stalls the producer
+  - One slow handler can halt the entire pipeline.
+  - Rule: if a handler can block for “internet latency”, it does not belong on the Disruptor thread.

+- “Handing off to another thread” is not cheating
+  - Handoff does not increase throughput if downstream is slow.
+  - Its real purpose is:
+    - isolating slow stages (bulkheads)
+    - making backpressure explicit
+    - preventing IO latency from freezing critical coordination paths
+  - The mistake is not handoff — the mistake is unbounded handoff.

+- Performance lessons from your experiment
+  - Printing/logging inside onEvent destroys throughput.
+  - BlockingWaitStrategy is slower but CPU-friendly.
+  - Ring buffer size matters (too small hurts batching).
+  - JVM warmup matters.
+  - With minimal handler logic: ~12 million events/sec (≈83 ms for 1M events) is healthy and expected.

 # 算法与数据结构番外